 Importance of flies

 Flies are second only to bees and a few wasps as pollinators of plants.
 In some cases, they’re the primary pollinators.
 For instance, the world would have no chocolate without midge flies to pollinate cacao flowers!2 Flies are also recyclers of plant and animal matter into organic nutrients.
-Entomologist Brian Lessard3 says, “. . . if we lived in a world without flies, our streets and parks would be full of dead animals, rotting leaves and logs and nasty surprises left by dogs.”
-As if that wasn’t important enough, flies are predators of undesirable insects and themselves food for other wildlife.
+Entomologist Brian Lessard says, “. . . if we lived in a world without flies, our streets and parks would be full of dead animals, rotting leaves and logs and nasty surprises left by dogs.”3 As if that wasn’t important enough, flies are predators of undesirable insects and themselves food for other wildlife.

 Background

 Diptera is divided into two suborders.
 The first is Nematocera (nee-maw-toe-SER-a), a word from New Latin nemat + cera, for thread-like horn.
-It consists of mostly aquatic flies, such as mosquitoes, crane flies, and midges, which are delicate-bodied, slender, usually small, and have long antennae with at least six segments.
+It consists of primarily aquatic flies, such as mosquitoes, crane flies, and midges, all of which are delicate-bodied, slender, usually small, and have long antennae with at least six segments.
 The second suborder, Brachycera (bra-KISS-err-uh)—from New Latin brachy + cera, for “shortened horn”—consists of heavier-bodied flies with antennae of usually no more than three segments.

 Physical description

 A fly has three body sections: head, thorax, and abdomen.
-Its shape is typically slender with long legs.
+Its shape is typically slender, with long legs.
 An external skeleton (exoskeleton) made of chitin, which is tough and flexible, encases the body to provide support and protection.
 There are bristles and hairs on the body; some flies have more than others.

 Head